The urgent need for sustainable digital design

 Look for third-party validation like EPA partnerships, RE100 membership, and documented CDP responses.

-Educate and Involve Stakeholders
+Educate and involve stakeholders

 Get buy-in from leadership, developers, and stakeholders for sustainable design initiatives.